alibaba/bifrostui/packages/bui-core/src/Dialog/index.en-US.md

 #### Static method (not recommended)

-Use`Dialog`（the default type is confirm) or`Dialog.confirm`to display confirmation box.`Dialog.confirm`return`Promise`，you can determine whether the user clicked to confirm or cancel by returning the value
+Use 'Dialogue' (default type is confirm) or 'Dialogue. confirm' to display the confirmation box Dialogue. confirm returns a Promise, which allows you to determine whether the user has clicked to confirm or cancel

 ```tsx
 import {